useidel/copr_obs-build-test/README.md

-# obs-build-test2
+# copr_obs-build-test

-Test with Github Actions and OBS
+Test with Github Actions and Copr and OBS